nlekkerman/infinite-guess/README.md

   - Incorrect answers trigger a red background, signaling a wrong guess.

 - **Intense Music:**
-  - The challenge is accompanied by intense music and sounds### Challenge Result Screen Features:
+  - The challenge is accompanied by intense music and sounds.

+## Challenge Result Screen Features:

 - **Challenge Result Screen:**
   - After completing the Hidden Numbers Challenge, a result screen is triggered.